 For one, they keep you conscious while you read.
 You’re no longer passively scanning the words.
 You’re entering the text with certain goals in mind – looking for answers for your predefined set of questions.
 This makes you more alert when you go through any book.

 For two, answering questions while you read helps you really get the text.
 You understand on a deeper level the problems the author is trying to solve.
 You’re not simply consuming words.
+You are actively engaging with the content.

 There are several questions presented in How to Read a Book that you can use when reading any self-help book: